How we gather evidence in our regulatory and disciplinary investigations

 - instructing an expert witness to advise in complex or unusual cases.

-Although our investigations are generally conducted confidentially, it is usually necessary to tell witnesses and other people why they are being asked to help and to give them some information so that they can tell us what they know.
-If someone has complained or made a report, we are likely to consider it important to keep them up to date on our investigation where we can.
-To protect the public it may also be important to tell other people about what we are doing.
-An example might be the owners of a different law firm where a person we are investigating has gone to work.
+Although our investigations are generally conducted confidentially, it is usually necessary to tell witnesses and other people why they are being asked to help.
+As well as giving them some information so that they can tell us what they know.
+If someone has complained or made a report, we consider it important to keep them up to date on our investigation where we can.
+To protect the public, it may also be important to tell other people about what we are doing.
+For example, we will generally tell the person's employer about our investigation, unless we consider that it would not be in the public interest to do so.
+We may also disclose or publish information about an investigation into a particular case (or class of cases) where we consider it is in the public interest to do so.

 General factors for consideration